Hodge Theory for Combinatorial Geometries: Poincar e duality for matroids

 where $\Delta^{m,k+1}_{\mathrm{M},\mathscr{P}_-}$ is the subcomplex of $\Delta^{m,k}_{\mathrm{M},\mathscr{P}_-}$ obtained by collapsing all the faces $\vartriangle_{I<\mathscr{F}}$ with

 The faces $\vartriangle_{I<\mathscr{F}}$ satisfying the above conditions can be collapsed in $\Delta^{m,k}_{\mathrm{M},\mathscr{P}_-}$ because

 It follows that the homotopy type of the Bergman complex $\Delta_{\mathrm{M},\mathscr{P}}$ is independent of $\mathscr{P}$.
 For basics of elementary collapses of simplicial complexes, see \cite[Chapter 6]{Kozlov}.
-The special case that $\Delta_{\mathrm{M},\varnothing}$ is homotopic to $\Delta_\mathrm{M}$ is known in combinatorial topology as the crosscut theorem, see for example \cite[Chapter 13]{Kozlov}. \end{remark}
+The special case that $\Delta_{\mathrm{M},\varnothing}$ is homotopic to $\Delta_\mathrm{M}$ is an elementary consequence of the nerve theorem and gives a homotopy version of the usual crosscut theorem \cite[Chapter 13]{Kozlov}. \end{remark}

 We construct homomorphisms associated to the matroidal flip, the \emph{pullback homomorphism} and the \emph{Gysin homomorphism}.

 \begin{proposition} There is a graded ring homomorphism between the Chow rings